 - Have not paid Arkansas sales tax or an equivalent amount to another state.

 Examples of items subject to Use Tax include records, CD's, books, furniture, jewelry, clothing, food, hunting and fishing gear, etc. These are only a few examples; all tangible personal property purchased out of state is subject to the Use Tax.

-The State Use Tax rate is the same as the Sales Tax rate, 6% (residents inside the city limits of Texarkana the state rate is 7%.
-(Effective March 1, 2004) In addition, you are required to remit the city and/or county tax for where the items are first delivered in Arkansas.
-A list of tax rates for cities and counties may be obtained from the Sales Tax Office or downloaded from this website (see below).
+Effective July 1, 2013, the State Use Tax rate is the same as the Sales Tax rate, 6.500%.
+In addition, you are required to remit the city and/or county tax for where the items are first delivered in Arkansas.
+A list of tax rates for cities and counties may be obtained from the Sales Tax Office or downloaded from this website (City & County Tax Rates).
 If you legally paid sales tax on the items in the other state, you could be entitled to a tax credit for the tax paid to the other state against the tax due Arkansas.
 If you pay less than the Arkansas tax rate to the other state, you must pay Arkansas the difference.

 Use Tax is a tax on tangible personal property purchased out-of-state and brought into Arkansas for use, storage, consumption, or distribution.
 The tax is designed to assure fair competition between Arkansas businesses and out-of-state businesses.